orange-cloudfoundry/static-creds-broker/README.md

 # Intro

 This broker is aimed at service providers which would expose an existing service with static credentials.
+Credentials can be set using env variables (see manifest.tmpl.yml), using local configuration properties  (see manifest.tmpl.yaml-config.yml) or by referencing external configuration properties backed in a remote   git repository
+(see manifest.tmpl.remote-config.yml).

+Notice that the default behavior is to get configuration properties from git.
+To disable the default behavior, please set following env variable : SPRING_PROFILES_ACTIVE: native

 # Usage overview